m iQ-Telematics driver distraction solutionTM

 Our research was a real world experimentation that began in 1985.
-While we set up to computerize the car, the car and reality showed us many of the dangers associated with driving while inputting data into the computer or dialing a number as simple as dialing 911.
+While we setout to computerize the car, the car and reality showed us many of the dangers associated with driving while inputting data into the computer or dialing a number as simple as 911.

-Although we got into the field with an acknowledgment of the danger of looking away and reaching to handle controls while, we learned more about how drivers interact with the vehicle and technology and improved our conclusions to accommodate new phenomenon and thus add new solutions.
+Although we got into the field with an acknowledgment of the danger of looking away and reaching to handle controls while driving, we learned more about how drivers interact with the vehicle and technology and improved our conclusions to accommodate new phenomenon and thus add new solutions.

-Our research is based purely on observing drivers doing what they do in the real world while driving their cars, sipping their coffee, making a call, grooming, etc..
-This is a luxury that our colleagues in the industry did not have.
-Unlike our colleagues, we did not have a start and stop date, funding or a theory to prove.
+Our research is based purely on observing drivers doing what they do in the real world while driving their cars, sipping their coffee, making a call, grooming, etc. This is a luxury that our colleagues in the industry did not have.
+Unlike our colleagues, we did not have a start and stop date, funding to work for or a theory to prove.
 We used these technologies everyday and we observed others around us doing the same.
 Ours was a long term observation and is more like a social study or a medical study that follow people over years.
+Today, this is called "Naturalistic Driving" studies.

-Human Factor researchers, even those that say that distraction is all mental, acknowledge that simulators are not a truly comparable to driving in the real world.
+Human Factor researchers, even those that say that distraction is all mental, acknowledge that simulators are not a truly comparable to driving in the real world, but that is where all such claims are originating from.

 In conclusion, falling back on what we learned in the areas of Quality Deployment, Customer Satisfaction, Customer Concerns Resolution and Industrial safety, we morphed the findings from our road observations to solutions that we learned throughout our experiences in the previously noted industries.
 These solutions followed the tried and true methods of these disciplines: Fool Proofing, Use Non-conformity to update your knowledge and document History to guide in newer problems and to prevent the recurrence of a non conformity.